jimmy133719/SED-via-consistency-training-and-pseudo-labeling/README.md

 # FP-CRNN via consistency training and pseudo labeling for SED
+A sound event detection system designed for DCASE 2020 task 4, which consists of large amount of weak label and unlabel audio clips.

 This work is based on the baseline of DCASE task 4 (https://github.com/turpaultn/dcase20_task4/tree/public_branch/baseline).